A History Of Star Basketball Cards

-If you were a basketball fan in the 1980's, and you collected cards, odds are that came across Star Basketball cards.
-Issued in team poly bags starting in 1983, the cards were the only licensed NBA issue from 1983 through 1985.
-Since Star cards were the only issue for three years, and didn't have the typical sort of release via wax packs, they were not hugely popular in the early years.
-In fact, the three year adventure was a money losing proposition for Star.
+If you were a basketball fan in the 1980s and collected cards, odds are that you came across Star Basketball cards.
+The cards were issued in team poly bags starting in 1983, and they were the only licensed NBA issue from 1983 through 1985.
+Since Star cards were the only issue for three years and didn’t have the typical release via wax packs, so they were not hugely popular in the early years.
+The three-year adventure was a money-losing proposition for Star.

 I bought 4 cards and there was just something uncomfortable about them right away.
 This was 1992, plus or minus a year.
 I sent one card in for grading.
 It came back graded a Mint 9.
 However, in the week I spent waiting for that card to return from the grading company, I immersed myself in research.
 By the time the card returned, I knew it was not the original issue (despite being in a graded holder).

-According to Taft, these cards, known as Type II counterfeits were ultimately stolen by a former print production employee and released to the public.
-They were likely created around the same time as the 1985-86 set, but were factory rejects.
+According to Taft, these cards, known as Type II counterfeits, were ultimately stolen by a former print production employee and released to the public.
+They were likely created around the same time as the 1985-86 set but were factory rejects.

-The Type II cards include the second series of cards from the 1985-86 Star base set (#95-172)(including White and Green Celtics), the ten card 1986 Michael Jordan set, and the four card 1986 Best of The New subset.
+The Type II cards include the second series of cards from the 1985-86 Star base set (#95-172)(including White and Green Celtics), the ten-card 1986 Michael Jordan set, and the four-card 1986 Best of The New subset.

 It should be noted that the cards known to collectors as the ‘Shop At Home’ cards were not previously produced cards, and in some instances a variation on other formerly created sets, including different years, different border colors, etc.